 The registered agent is legally required to accept them for you before forwarding those letters to you.

 You can also hire one of the best registered agent services in Nevada to do this job for you.
 However, suppose you are not comfortable sharing your personal information or giving it out over the phone.

 In that case, hiring a registered agent service is probably not for you.

 File Nevada Articles of Organization

-Nevada LLC Articles of Organization is a business formation form that you must file with the Nevada Secretary of State office to start a Nevada limited liability company in their state.
+Nevada LLC Articles of Organization is a business formation form that you must file with the Nevada Secretary of State's office to start a Nevada LLC in their state.